juuyokka/Takimoto/README.md

 Nothing as of right now (if you don't count being best girl), but I'm working on adding funtionality to it whenever I have time to!
 >"I'll do my darnedest again today!" - Aoba Suzukaze

-## How do I build my own Takimoto™?

-I don't have a guide for building Takimoto yet, but if you are so inclined to build my bot, you can take a stab at it.

 ## Wow, Takimoto™ sure looks awesome!
 How can I add it to my server?

 Well, Takimoto™ is currently in development, so you would have to build your own.\